 Unexpected missions may mean you don’t have time for a fill-up.
 If you get a distress call when you’re already out on patrol and far away from the dock, you most likely won’t have time to go back.
 Every second is precious when you respond to an emergency, so having a vessel that can go further with less fuel is essential.

 As reported by the USCG Office of Search and Rescue — of the 618 lives lost in 2017, 198 of which were after the Coast Guard had already been contacted.
 Getting to the scene of an emergency just a few minutes earlier can mean saving more lives.

-The rule of thumb for boating is always to use a third of your fuel to get out, a third to get back and a third as extra — should weather or other problems increase your runtime.
-With commercial operations, it’s better to leave yourself even more just in case or carry additional fuel supply.
+The rule of thumb for boating is always to use a third of your fuel to get out, a third to get back, and a third as extra — should weather or other problems increase your runtime.
+With commercial operations, it’s better to leave yourself even more just in case or carry an additional fuel supply.